AdobeDocs/graphql-mesh-gateway/src/pages/gateway/cache-control-headers.md

 When cache-control header values from multiple sources conflict, API Mesh will select the lowest or most restrictive value.
 The following section explains which values are returned when [cache-control directives](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control) conflict.

-If your source's cache-control headers contain the `no-store` directive, it supersedes all other directives.
+If your source's cache-control headers contain the `no-store` directive, then `no-store` is the only returned cache-control header, because it supersedes all other directives.

 If your source's cache-control headers contain conflicting values for the following directives, the lowest value is selected: